withastro/docs/src/pages/en/guides/deploy/github.md

 You can deploy an Astro site to GitHub Pages by using [GitHub Actions](https://github.com/features/actions) to automatically build and deploy your site.
 To do this, your source code must be hosted on GitHub.

+Astro maintains the official [`withastro/action`](https://github.com/withastro/action) to deploy your project with very little configuration.

 1. Set the [`site`](/en/reference/configuration-reference/#site) and, if needed, [`base`](/en/reference/configuration-reference/#base) options in `astro.config.mjs`.
     - `site` should be something like `https://<YOUR_USERNAME>.github.io`
     - `base` should be your repository’s name starting with a forward slash, for example `/my-repo`.